 Orcasound maintains a library of recordings that you can use to learn about ocean sounds.
 With a little practice, you’ll be able to recognize many common sounds, including biological signals, other natural sounds (like wind and waves), and noise made by humans.

-For a tour of the sounds that are most commonly heard in the Salish Sea, visit the listening station at the Seattle Aquarium and click on “More recordings.”
-For more of a challenge, learn the calls of the fish-eating orcas known as the southern resident killer whales (SRKWs) from web pages developed by educators at the Port Townsend Marine Science Center and Killer Whale Tales.
+For another tour of the sounds that are most commonly heard in the Salish Sea, visit the listening station at the Seattle Aquarium and click on “More recordings.”
+For a challenge beyond the three favorite calls of the SRKWs, learn a bunch more of the calls made by the southern resident killer whales from web pages developed by educators at the Port Townsend Marine Science Center and Killer Whale Tales.

 To identify which SRKW call you just heard, reference the online catalog of SRKW calls (built by Val Veirs and his students at Colorado College, based on the Osborne-Ford tape, March 1981, and the call classification of Ford, 1987).

 — The following sound libraries are under construction during 2018 —

 Listen to our best recordings of local orcas (SRKWs)

 Our favorite orca recordings from more than 15 years of listening to the Salish Sea and Northeast Pacific.
 Listen to sounds made by Southern Resident orcas, including examples of all of their different stereotyped calls, their whistles and echolocation clicks, as well as the percussive sounds they make by hitting the ocean surface with their bodies.

 Hear our most amazing recordings of Salish Sea sounds